Drottningholm Palace: 19th century

 During the reign of Charles XIV John of Sweden (reign 1818–1844), the palace was abandoned.
 The King regarded it as a symbol of the old dynasty, and Drottningholm was left to decay.
 The buildings were damaged by the forces of nature, and their inventories were either taken away or auctioned off.

 It was apparently opened to the public for the first time during this period: a tour was mentioned in 1819, and the public used the park for picnics.

 Occasionally, the grounds were used for public events: in 1823, the bride of the crown prince, Josephine of Leuchtenberg, was received upon her arrival to Sweden, and her name day continued to be celebrated here.
 Foreign guests were received in the palace gardens, such as Tsar Nicholas I of Russia.

 Oscar I of Sweden took an interest in the palace, and though he preferred Tullgarn Palace as summer residence, he took care to preserve the palace by doing the first repairs in 1846.
 He further more used it for public celebrations, such as a reception for Pan-Scandinavian students in 1856, and in 1858, the future Gustav V of Sweden was born in the palace.
 Charles XV of Sweden preferred Ulriksdal Palace as his summer residence and ignored Drottningholm, but Oscar II of Sweden continued the repairs.

 Both Oscar I and Oscar II were criticized for modernizing the palace and adjusting it to contemporary fashion rather than restoring it to its original state, and it was not until the reign of Gustav V that the palace and surroundings were reconstructed to their 18th-century appearance.
 In 1907, a major four-year restoration of the palace was begun to restore it to its former state, after which the royal court began to use it regularly again.

 Royal residence

-The current Swedish royal family have used the west-wing Drottningholm as their primary residence since 1981.
-Since then, the Palace has also been guarded by the Swedish Military in the same fashion as Stockholm Palace.
-The other parts of the Palace are open to the public.
+Since 1981 King Carl XVI Gustaf and Queen Silvia of Sweden have resided in the southern wing of the palace.
+The other parts of the palace are open to the public.
+Also during this time there has been, just like at Stockholm Palace, a unit of royal guards stationed at the palace.
+During the COVID-19 pandemic the King and Queen carried out some of their work from their home in the palace.
+Otherwise their official workplace has remained at Stockholm Palace.

+For the Queens 50th Birthday in 1993 she was gifted a swimming pavilion worth 9 million SEK by the Wallenberg family that was attached to the south wings courtyard.
+To get permission to construct the pavilion it was constructed in a way that would allow its demolition without harming the original palace.
+In 2018 the pavilion was renovated for a cost of 744 000 SEK, taken from taxpayer money since it is now counted as a part of a state owned building and as such it is the job of the state to maintain it.